-Older students can take a word or phrase related to a topic they have been working on, or that they have a special interest, in and write this down the page before beginning to write.
+Older students can take a word or phrase related to a topic they have been working on or that they have a particular interest in and write this down on the page before beginning to write.

-The Prize: This activity has much in common with the old psychiatrist’s technique of word association.
+The Prize: This activity has much in common with the old psychiatrist’s word association technique.
 Students should be encouraged to riff on ideas and themes generated by the focus word or phrase.
-They needn’t worry about rhyme and meter and such here, but the preset letter for each line will give them some structure to their meanderings and require them to impose some discipline on their wordsmithery; albeit in a fun, and loose manner.
+They needn’t worry about rhyme and meter and such here, but the preset letter for each line will give them some structure to their meanderings and require them to impose some discipline on their wordsmithery, albeit in a fun and loose manner.

 4. The What If Challenge

-The Purpose: This challenge helps encourage students to see the link between the posing of interesting hypothetical questions and the creation of an entertaining piece of writing.
+The Purpose: This challenge helps encourage students to see the link between posing interesting hypothetical questions and creating an entertaining piece of writing.